sdcoffey/fn/README.md

 ### Any
-Any returns true if any item in the slice satisfies the predicate
+Any returns true if any item in the slice satisfies the predicate.

 ```go
 func ExampleAny() {